kosik/simple-json-rpc/README.md

 The repository is [fork](https://github.com/arteam/simple-json-rpc).
 My updates allows work with JSON-RPC version 1.0; Plus made the library compatible with Java-10.
 This is important because there are peers running specifically on JSON-RPC v1.0; Also this is important because Hibernate & Spring-data has isssues related specifically to the latest Java versions.

-The goal is to provide a simple, fast and reliable way to integrate JSON-RPC 2.0 into a Java application on the server and/or the client side.
+The lib goal is to provide a simple, fast and reliable way to integrate JSON-RPC 2.0 into a Java application on the server and/or the client side.
 You need to configure respectively `JsonRpcServer` or `JsonRpcClient` and implement transport code: the library takes care of the rest.
 No manual JSON transformation, reflection and manual error handling, just a service interface with annotations.
 Even this is not a requirement!
 There is a fluent API on the client side if you prefer